Buying a Property with Your Parents

 Repairs and Improvements

 All properties over time will need repair.
 One way of avoiding moving home can be to extend the property.
 What is to happen if one party wishes to build an extension and the other one does not?
-How will the building of any extension be finances?
+How will the building of any extension be financed?
 If it is going to result in the need for a larger mortgage to be taken out, is that mortgage sustainable?
 How will the construction of any extension affect the shares in the property?

 Who can live in the property?

 Relationships form and break down.
-What is to be the position if an elderly parent forms a new relationship and wants their new partner to move into the property?
-Equally, if a single child has purchased a property with an elderly parent and then forms a relationship, can that partner move in?
+What happens if an elderly parent forms a new relationship and wants their new partner to move into the property?
+Similarly, if a single child has purchased a property with an elderly parent and then forms a relationship, can that partner move in?
 What if that partner has children?
-Again, the question of who can live in a property and whether either party is to have a right of veto is something to think about at the outset.

 Death of the parent